jackmadden246/jackmadden246/README.md

 - 🌱 I’m currently learning React
 - ⚡ Fun facts: I enjoy travelling 🌐 video games 🎮 tennis 🎾and going to the gym 💪

-You can reach me on jackmadden782@gmail.com
+You can reach me at jackmadden782@gmail.com

 Connect with me on LinkedIn: https://www.linkedin.com/in/jack-madden-b0110a113/

-I am a stoic, and try to use logic and emotion to make me successful in my career.
+I am a stoic and try to use logic and emotion to be successful in my career.

 My favourite quote: